 I thought I would start with a relatively new acquisition, which was entrusted to our care in July 2011.
 We were fortunate enough to receive four pieces of traditional Scottish Highland dress that originally belonged to John Alexander Cameron, a pioneer of 1861.
 He was born 25 December 1818 in Barcholl, Argyll, Scotland.
 He came to Utah in 1861, and died 8 October 1903.
 For more biographical information on John Alexander Cameron, click here.

-John Alexander Cameron, wearing full Highland dress, including the kilt
+John Alexander Cameron, wearing full Highland dress, including the kilt and sporran now at the Pioneer Memorial Museum |

 We received his pleated wool plaid kilt, the leather belt, a spectacular sporran with silver thistle detail, and one argyle sock.
 It is a rare treat to see so many pieces of a Scottish outfit survive in one place.